 In light of this reality, we should adopt a posture of gentleness and patience, eager to both create and maintain the bond of unity that comes through Jesus (Eph 4:2-3).

-Justin Poythress (MDiv, WTS) is Assistant Pastor of Student Ministry at Christ Community Church in Carmel, Indiana.
+Justin Poythress (MDiv, WTS) is Assistant Pastor at Christ Community Church in Carmel, Indiana.